satishtamada/FileManager/Readme.md

 #FileManager
 Android filemanager provides a user interface to manage files and folders.
-Here we develop a simple filemanager
+Here we develop a simple filemanager demo how to manage your internal and external files and folder on your android devices.
 ##FileManager Usage
  * listing of all file from your internal and exteranal memory
  * create folders and files